raamana/neuropredict/README.md

 ![composite](docs/composite_flyer.001.png)

-The higher resoluation PDFs are included in the [docs](docs) folder.
+The higher resolution PDFs are included in the [docs](docs) folder.

 I hope this user-friendly tool would help you get started on the predictive analysis you've been wanting to do for a while.